yuno-payments/yuno-docs/docs/Site Sections Restructure/detailed-docs-structure-options.md

 ---
 This document presents two improved menu structure options for the entire Yuno documentation.
 Both options use only existing content and aim to create a more intuitive user experience based on proven patterns from leading payment platforms.

+> ℹ️ Note:
+>
+> This is the detailed version with complete Level 2 and Level 3 structure breakdown.
+For a high-level overview, see the [Basic Version](basic-docs-structure-options.md).

 ## Research approach

 We analyzed the current structure and studied the actual navigation patterns from leading payment platforms: